 Stories on the Walls was the winner of the 2012 Seagull Award of the Bondi Writers’ Group for the best short story

-New Writing: Read work in progress by Diana's authors
+Read extracts from work by Diana's authors

 Stories on the Walls